© 2020 Baptist Health. All Rights Reserved.

-A person who is overweight has too much body weight in relation to his or her height.
-A person who is obese has too high a percentage of body fat, regardless of his or her weight.
+A person who is overweight or obese has too much body weight in relation to his or her height.
 The body mass index (BMI) is a tool for evaluating the health of your body weight by comparing weight and height.
 A BMI of 25 to 29.9 is considered overweight, while a BMI of 30 or higher is considered obese.
 To check your BMI, use this calculator.

 Weighing too much can increase your risk for many health problems, including heart disease, diabetes, high blood pressure, gallbladder disease, osteoarthritis (breakdown of the cartilage and bone in the joints), sleep apnea, stroke and some forms of cancer.

-Losing just 5 percent of your body weight can help lower your risk of weight-related health problems, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+Losing just 5% of your body weight can help lower your risk of weight-related health problems, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 For instance, if you weigh 200 pounds, this means losing 10 pounds.

 To lose weight, you need to consume fewer calories than you burn each day.
 The Academy of Nutrition and Dietetics recommends accomplishing this with a combination of a healthy, well-balanced diet and increased physical activity.

-Slow and steady weight loss of a 1/2 pound to 2 pounds per week is the healthiest way to lose weight.
+Slow and steady weight loss of 1 to 2 pounds per week is the healthiest way to lose weight.
 To help you stay motivated, try breaking down your long-term goal into a series of smaller, more manageable goals.
 For instance, aim to lose 5 pounds at a time, not 25 pounds all at once.

 Start by filling up on high-fiber, low-calorie fruits, vegetables and whole grains.
 Switch over to low-fat meat, poultry and dairy products if you haven't already.
-Overall, choose a diet that is low in saturated fat and cholesterol, and moderate in fat, salt and sugar.
+Overall, choose a diet that is low in saturated fat, sodium and added sugars.

-To lose weight, the Centers for Disease Control and Prevention says you should shoot for a total of 60 minutes of moderate-intensity exercise most days of the week.
-To maintain weight loss, you may need 60 to 90 minutes of moderate exercise, such as brisk walking, daily.
+To lose weight or maintain weight loss, the Centers for Disease Control and Prevention says you should shoot for 60 to 90 minutes of moderate-intensity exercise, such as brisk walking, most days of the week.

 Several medications are available to treat obesity.
 Some promote weight loss by decreasing appetite or increasing the feeling of being full.
 Another type of medicine works by reducing the body's ability to absorb fat from food.